-Donated food and other goods and services for the fiscal years ended June 30, 2023 and 2022, included in the financial statements, were as follows:
+Donated food and other goods and services for the fiscal years ended June 30, 2024 and 2023, included in the financial statements, were as follows:

-2023 2022
+2024 2023

-Food \$ 4,424,320 \$ 3,808,438
+Food \$ 4,624,012 \$ 4,424,320

-Media 99,331 • 106,222
+Media 96,866 99,331

-Supplies (software and personal protection equipment) 1,863 5,564
+Supplies (software and personal protection equipment) - 1,863

-Legal services 502 1,534
+Legal services 590 502

-Transportation 837 1,307
+Transportation 1,130 837

-Hotels and airline miles 119 375
+Hotels and airline miles 84 119

-Consulting services 2,625
+Consulting services 60 2,625

-\$ 4,529,597 \$ 3,923,440
+\$ 4,722,742 \$ 4,529,597

-Food includes the following main categories: proteins, meat, produce, dairy, bread and beverages as well as a minimal amount of essential household and personal products.
+Food includes the following main categories: proteins, meat, produce, dairy, bread and beverages, as well as a minimal amount of essential household and personal products.

-Donated goods: During the fiscal years ended June 30, 2023 and 2022, Feeding America donated 2,292 million pounds and 1,984 million pounds, respectively, of food product to its network members.
+Donated goods: During fiscal years 2024 and 2023, Feeding America donated 2.347 million pounds and 2,292 million pounds, respectively, of food product to its network members.
 The food product was donated to Feeding America by approximately 600 national donors and their subsidiaries.
-The donated food is recorded in the financial statements as public support and as expense at the estimated average fair value of one pound of donated food product at the national level of \$1.93 and \$1.92, for the fiscal years ended June 30, 2023 and 2022, respectively.
-These values were determined based upon the pounds received as of calendar year-end 2022 and 2021 and studies performed by Feeding America.
+The donated food is recorded in the financial statements as public support and as expense at the estimated average fair value of one pound of donated food product at the national level of \$1.97 and \$1.93 for fiscal years 2024 and 2023, respectively.
+These values were determined based upon the pounds received as of calendar years 2023 and 2022, and studies performed by Feeding America.
 Each of the annual studies involves a review of 31 product categories and wholesale prices using a national wholesaler's pricing catalogs.
 Other independent sources may also be used as necessary for items not included in the catalogs.
-The average value of one pound of donated product will vary from year-to-year based on the mix of product items donated and the current value of the product.
+The average value of one pound of donated product will vary from year to year based on the mix of product items donated and the current value of the product.
 As part of the study, Feeding America analyzes and reviews the results to determine the accuracy and understand the key components of the valuation and the year-over-year changes.

 Feeding America has entered into written contracts with national donors to distribute food products directly to its local food bank members.
 These contracts provide Feeding America explicit variance power and authority over the distribution of the food.
-A majority of the pounds reported above by Feeding America, totaling 1,699 million pounds and 1,638 million pounds for fiscal years ended June 30, 2023 and 2022, respectively, were donated to member food banks under these contract arrangements.
-The remainder was directly donated to Feeding America and then donated by Feeding America to the member food banks (593 million pounds and 346 million pounds for fiscal years ended June 30, 2023 and 2022, respectively).
-Donations made directly to local member food banks from national donors with whom Feeding America does not have a written agreement are not included in the financial statements because Feeding America does not have written agreements with such donors granting Feeding America explicit variance power and authority over the distribution of such donated goods and services.
+A majority of the pounds reported above by Feeding America, totaling 1,840 million pounds and 1,699 million pounds for fiscal years 2024 and 2023, respectively, were donated to member food banks under these contract arrangements.
+The remainder was directly donated to Feeding America and then donated by Feeding America to the member food banks (507 million pounds and 593 million pounds for fiscal years 2024 and 2023, respectively).
+Donations made directly to local member food banks from national donors with whom Feeding America does not have a written agreement are not included in the financial statements, as Feeding America does not have written agreements with such donors granting Feeding America explicit variance power and authority over the distribution of such donated goods and services.

 Note 6.
-Donated Goods and Services (Continued)
+Contributions of Nonfinancial Assets (Continued)